NotteShock/Nord-Openbox-theme/README.md

-# Nord Openbox theme
+# OpenboxSur

-A openbox theme with Nord color palette to combine with GTK+, Plasma and Kvantum Nordic theme.
+A openbox theme with macOS Big Sur style to combine with GTK+, Plasma and Kvantum WhiteSur theme.

 ## Screenshots